 If you are flying international with a layover in a foreign country you will have to go through customs in the first country you land in and then again in the country of your final destination.
 Remember you will have to collect your bags* (strollers, car seats, etc. included) and get them to where your airline rechecks them which could be close to customs but it could not.
 If you are flying alone with your child and had help from the person who dropped you off to the airport they won’t be around to help you now so you will be responsible for all of your belongings.

 *Countries apart of the EU has different rules

 Avoid Getting Stuck In Your Layover City

-There are many instances where flying non-stop is just not feasible, some destintions you don’t even have the option.
+There are many instances where flying non-stop is just not feasible, some destinations just don’t even non-stop flights.
 If a non-stop flight is not possible here are my tips on making a layover with kids easier.

 5 Tips to Survive Connecting Flight with Kids if Unavoidable